Tanzanian presidential candidates wrap up campaigns with song and dance

-DAR ES SALAAM (Reuters) - Tanzania’s presidential candidates wrapped up their election campaigns with song and dance at big final rallies on Saturday, with the ruling party and the opposition vowing to lift millions out of poverty and end rampant corruption.
+DAR ES SALAAM, Oct 24 (Reuters) - Tanzania’s presidential candidates wrapped up their election campaigns with song and dance at big final rallies on Saturday, with the ruling party and the opposition vowing to lift millions out of poverty and end rampant corruption.

 The ruling Chame Cha Mapinduzi (CCM) party, in power since Tanzania gained independence in 1961, faces its biggest test in more than half a century in Sunday’s presidential and parliamentary polls.